GoogleCloudPlatform/firebase-extensions/firestore-palm-chatbot/README.md

-**Details**: > :warning: Note: The PaLM API is currently in public preview.
+**Details**: > ⚠️ The PaLM API is currently in public preview.
 For details and limitations, see the [PaLM API documentation](https://developers.generativeai.google/guide/preview_faq).

 Use this extension to easily deploy a chatbot using the PaLM API, stored and managed by Cloud Firestore.